TriumphCoding/Adelphia/Design/SourceBook03.md

 If there is an idea for a player creature type that isn't on this list, feel free to choose one of the base creature types and flavor it differently.
 If that doesn't get the point across, a safe bet for a custom creature type is to follow the point rules, and adjust the human base points up and down, keeping the net base point value neutral.
 >Be careful going more than 5 points of adjustment, though, or more than a +/- 3 to a particular stat base or growth.
 As always, work with your DM when performing custom plans not covered in this book.

+## Choosing Equipment

+All characters start the game with the following:

+1. A Rank D Weapon
+1. A Rank E Weapon
+1. A Pouch of healing herbs

 ## Leveling Up

 Once you've made all of your decisions, and have assigned all of your points, it's time to roll to see your first level.